RafhaanShah/PushChrome/PLAN.md

 - Background worker should periodically call `storage.purgeDeletedMessages()` to clean up
 - Default: purge messages deleted more than 24 hours ago
 - Run cleanup on extension startup and periodically (e.g., daily)

+### Verbose Logging Toggle
+- Add "Enable verbose logging" toggle in settings (default: off)
+- When enabled: log all activity (refreshes, messages sent, API calls, storage operations)
+- When disabled: only log warnings and errors
+- Create a `log` utility that checks the setting before logging
+- Useful for debugging issues without cluttering console in normal use